ChandraLingam/AmazonSageMakerCourse/README.md

 * The ideal student for this course is willing to learn, participate in the course Q&A forum when you need help, and you need to be comfortable coding in Python.

 ### Author
 My name is Chandra Lingam, and I am the instructor for this course.
-I have over 50,000 thousand students
-I spend a considerable amount of time keeping myself up-to-date and teach cloud technologies from the basics.
+I have over 50,000 thousand students and spend considerable amount of time keeping myself up-to-date and teach cloud technologies from the basics.

 I have the following AWS Certifications: Solutions Architect, Developer, SysOps, Solutions Architect Professional, Machine Learning Specialty.
 I am looking forward to meeting you.
-Thank you!